Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![Number to string](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/NumberToString.png "[Number to string]")

 This extension is used to map a number to text.
-Both absolute and decimal number values are allowed in the source attribute.
+Both whole and decimal number values are allowed in the source attribute.
 The value is mapped unchanged, only the data type of the attribute changes.

 ### Possible data type mappings